BananaChristian/Unnameable/README.md

 ---

 This project contains the core implementation of the Unnameable compiler written in C++.
-It includes a custom lexer, parser, abstract syntax tree (AST) builder, semantic analyzer.
+It includes a custom lexer, parser, abstract syntax tree (AST) builder, semantic analyzer and LLVM IR codegen.

 ---

-## ✨ Features
+## Features

 - Custom Lexer and Tokenizer *(in progress)*
 - Custom Parser *(in progress)*